Journey by foot and canoe as you journey to Kaieteur Falls, the world’s highest single-drop waterfall, five times the height of Niagara Falls.

 Our guide will guide us around Bourda Market, the largest of the four markets in Georgetown.
 This will be an exciting opportunity to see what is on sale, from food to haberdashery – our guide will make us familiar with the local fruits and vegetables unique in this part of the world.

-We then continue on our tour of the city of Georgetown with an experienced guide who will give you all the history, traditions and facts.
+We then continue on our tour of Georgetown with an experienced guide who will provide you with all the history, traditions and facts.

-After our city tour, we will head over to a local restaurant for lunch.
+After our city tour, we will head to a local restaurant for lunch.

-We will slowly cruise along and across the Demerara River while your guide will give a brief history of the famous buildings along the waterfront.
-As the sun sets over the river, we will have a cold drink and some snacks (or cutters as the Guyanese call them).
+We will slowly cruise along and across the Demerara River while your guide briefly describes the famous buildings along the waterfront.
+As the sun sets over the river, we will have a cold drink and some snacks (or cutters, as the Guyanese call them).

 It is an early start as you depart Georgetown at 6.30am for an 8 hour journey inland.
 Once we pass the town of Linden, we see nothing but beautiful verdant rainforest and rolling hills.